intel/edge-developer-kit-reference-scripts/platforms/atom/adln/mipi/ar0234/README.md

    ![detect_sensor](./images/new-media-ctl.png)

 ### Video Loopback Setup
-1. In order to use v412 API with AR0234 MIPI camera, run following commands
+1. In order to use v412 API with AR0234 MIPI camera, run the following commands.
    ```
    sudo modprobe v4l2loopback devices=2
    ```
    > devices=x (number of AR0234 cameras connected)

-2. You will get the video device name by running following command.
+2. You will get the video device name by running the following command.
    ```
    ls -1 /sys/devices/virtual/video4linux
    ```